veyon/docs/admin/troubleshooting.rst

 has to indicate that the service is not (only) listening on ``localhost`` or ``127.0.0.1`` (status ``LISTEN`` or similar).

 If the port access from remote computers still fails usually a firewall prevents the access and has to be reconfigured accordingly.
 On Linux this concerns settings of ``iptables``, ``ufw`` etc. Consult the corresponding manuals of the used software.
-On Windows Veyon automatically configures the integrated Windows firewall if the option :guilabel:`Enable firewall exception` in the :ref:`network settings <RefNetwork>` is set to its default value (*enabled*).
-If a 3rd party firewall solution is used it must be configured to allow external access to TCP ports 11100 (primary service port) and 11400 (demo server).
+On Windows Veyon automatically configures the integrated Windows firewall if the option :guilabel:`Enable firewall exception` in the :ref:`Miscellaneous network settings <RefNetworkMisc>` is set to its default value (*enabled*).
+If a 3rd party firewall solution is used it must be configured to allow external access to TCP ports 11100 (Veyon server port) and 11400 (demo server).

 Authentication settings
 +++++++++++++++++++++++